 TNT is one of the more popular cable networks in the United States.
-Offering a mix of syndicated and original content, TNT has a little bit of everything, including sports coverage (and with NBA coming back, it’s a must!).
+Offering a mix of syndicated and original content, TNT has a little bit of everything, including sports coverage (and with NBA playoffs going, it’s a must!).
 If you’ve cut the cord, you might have wondered if it’s possible to watch TNT without cable.
 Well, it is.
 In fact, there are several ways to watch TNT online without any commitments from a cable service.

 This guide will tell you all you need to know about how to stream TNT without cable.
 You’ve got more than a few options – like Hulu Live (free 7-day trial) – so keep reading to find out what’s available and how to sign up!

 How to Watch TNT Without Cable: At a Glance